 - They still wet or soil their pants in the day

 - They have no interest in writing their own name or any other letters

 How to help your child

 If your child is showing some signs of regression there are a number of actions you can take to help them.

-Not being cross: You might feel frustrated and impatient with your child if they suddenly take a few steps backwards, especially if other children the same age are much further ahead.
+Don’t be cross: You might feel frustrated and impatient with your child if they suddenly take a few steps backwards, especially if other children the same age are much further ahead.
 Kids develop at different stages and usually catch up to each other in time.
 Remind yourself that it’s probably a temporary setback, and don’t be upset with your child or pressure them to progress as it could cause them to regress even further.

-Identifying the cause: If you know what’s causing the regression it will make it a lot easier for you and them to handle.
+Identify the cause: If you know what’s causing the regression it will make it a lot easier for you and them to handle.
 Think about whether they’ve advanced in another area recently, or if there’s been a recent big change or incident occur.
 But if their development has stalled or regressed for quite some time then it’s best to see a doctor to determine if there is another cause.

-Seeking professional help: If you’re ever concerned it’s best to speak with your GP, who may refer you on to a specialist to give your child access to a speech therapist, occupational therapist or a psychologist.
+Seek professional help: If you’re ever concerned it’s best to speak with your GP, who may refer you on to a specialist to give your child access to a speech therapist, occupational therapist or a psychologist.
 Early intervention is best with these sorts of cases so don’t put it off if you’re really worried, as your child might end up struggling for longer than they need to.

 Need some support to be the best parent you can be?
 Our Parent School parent coaching experts can help.
 Click to find out more or book a one-on-one session.